It goes without saying that moving into dorms means facing new challenges. One of them is managing food amongst academic pressure and others.

 However, to be on the safer side, you can hide the toaster oven under thick covers or somewhere it won’t be seen during the inspection week.
 If the inspection takes place at a time when you have finished cooking, and there is a lingering food smell, you can always blame it on the microwave, which is usually allowed or available in the room.

 Don’t forget to take smoke detectors into consideration.
-Smoke detectors come in two varieties; one responds just to smoke, while the other detects smoke and steam.
+Smoke detectors come in two varieties.
+One responds just to smoke, while the other detects smoke and steam.
 You can stay safe from any fire from the RAs as long as you don’t burn anything and avoid cooking anything directly under the detector.
-It won’t be advisable to handle the detector by covering it with plastic or other material because, in some parts of the state, messing with a smoke detector is a crime.
+It won’t be advisable to handle the detector by covering it with plastic or other material because, in some states, messing with a smoke detector is a felony.

 If, by any unfortunate chance, the toaster oven activates the fire alarm, you will be required to pay a fine of $375 or more, and in some cases, the toaster oven will even be confiscated.